Texas Swimming Pool Accidents, Injuries & Deaths

 Signage: Clear signage indicating rules and safety precautions can help inform guests and may serve as a legal defense if an incident occurs.

-Supervision: For residential pools, having a responsible adult supervise children at all times can help prevent drownings and injuries.
+Supervision: For residential pools, having a responsible sober adult supervise children at all times can help prevent drownings and injuries.

 The Role of Lifeguards

 For public pools, lifeguards play a crucial role in maintaining safety.
 Their presence can not only help prevent accidents but also serve as a legal shield for pool owners.
 If a lifeguard fails to act appropriately in a dangerous situation, the pool owner may still bear some responsibility under premises liability laws.
 It’s essential for lifeguards to be properly trained and vigilant to minimize risks.
+Maintain your insurance coverage and training for the lifeguards.

 Work With a Dependable Attorney Today

 Do you live in Fort Worth, Texas or throughout the Dallas and Houston area?
 Our knowledgeable and confident legal firm is here to help you with your premises liability case.
 Reach out to The Haslam Firm today to schedule a consultation.
+Glad to help you as we have helped others before.